Pre-1836: Kaurna Country

 Before colonisation, the Kaurna people had lived on the Adelaide Plains and nearby hills region for many thousands of years.
 Seasonally, they migrated between the coast and the hills using tracks through the Marion Hills that linked ceremonial and spiritual sites, trade centres, seasonal food sources and freshwater springs.

-The Kaurna people used land management skills learnt over thousands of years to construct and cultivate the landscape.
-They created sustainable systems that worked with the environment and supplied the food they needed.
+Aboriginal people used land management skills learnt over thousands of years to construct and cultivate the landscape.
+They used the position of stars and planets to track the changing seasons and created sustainable systems that worked with the environment and supplied the food they needed.
 In stark contrast, the foreign farming practices and water management introduced by Europeans during colonisation caused significant erosion and salinity in the long term.

 The site we know today as Glenthorne National Park – Itymaiitpinna Yarta, was once covered in kangaroo grass, the dominant grass across the Adelaide Plains, and harvested as a food source by Aboriginal people to make bush bread.
 Kangaroo grass seeds were collected, ground and cooked over embers to make a type of bread that is believed to have inspired the damper bread associated with early colonists.